exercism/tcl/CONTRIBUTING.md

 `lib/generator.tmpl` provides a working skeleton you can copy and adapt.

+If you want to skip the generator and craft the test file by hand, add `.meta/generator.txt` with a brief explanation.

 ### Ornament syntax

 Lines beginning with `!` are Tcl code; all other lines are literal output.